josalvatorre/monorepo-alpha/abacus/genesis/README.md

 We'll perform the following steps in order.

 - [x] AWS organization and root account are set up.
-- [ ] VCS-driven workflow is set up for HCP Terraform to make deployments and preview changes.
+- [x] VCS-driven workflow is set up for HCP Terraform to make deployments and preview changes.
     * Terraform code can be trivial in this stage.
 No need to control any AWS resources.
     * [PR's should be blocked if the Terraform code is bad.][9]
     * Merges to the main branch should trigger a deployment with required human approval.
+    * [There's a small line in the docs saying that the first run in a fresh workspace must be manual.][10]
 - [ ] Terraform must have access to AWS.
     * [We'll probably set up OIDC between AWS and Terraform.][8]
 - [ ] Terraform should import the AWS organization.